VerifiedBySiya/VerifiedBySiya/README.md

 ---

-> 💬 *“Quality is never an accident; it is always the result of intelligent effort.”* – J
+> 💬 *“Quality is never an accident; it is always the result of intelligent effort.”* – John Ruskin